 New York City has one of the best skylines in the world.
 Everyone knows New York when they see it in a movie or on the cover of a magazine, it is instantly recognizable.
-There are so many places to take in the best New York City views and we want to share our favourite spots to take in the Manhattan skyline.
+There are so many places to take in the best New York City views and we want to share our favorite spots to take in the Manhattan skyline.
 One of our favorite things to do when visiting NYC is to look for fantastic photographs.
-So, when you make your way to the Big Apple, check out these views of New York to add to your Instagram feed.
+So, when you make your way to the Big Apple, check out these New York Skyline views to add to your Instagram feed.

 Best Views of New York City

 For our multiple trips to New York, we’ve used a New York Pass to make the most of our time and save money.
 Many of these New York Views are accessible with the New York Pass.
 Check it out to see if it works for you.

 Get your map here of all the best views of the Manhattan skyline.

 First of all, going up to the Top of the Rock is so much fun, located at the home of NBC studios in Rockefeller Plaza, the Top of the Rock is one of the best attractions in New York City.
 It is one of the best views of New York because it offers views of mid-town the Empire State Building and One World Trade Centre one way, and then beautiful views of Central Park the other.
 The viewing platform is located on the 67th floor and is surrounded by glass panels letting you feel safe and sound above the city.

 Top of the Rock entrance is free with the New York Pass or you can get more information on visiting the Top of the Rock at their website.
 Open until 11 pm (reduced hours for COVID).

 - Address: 30 Rockefeller Plaza, New York, NY 10112